Lazare Ponticelli

-Lazare Ponticelli (born Lazzaro Ponticelli; 24 December 1897, later mistranscribed as 7 December – 12 March 2008), Knight of Vittorio Veneto, was at 110, the last surviving officially recognized veteran of the First World War from France and the last poilu of its trenches to die.
+Lazare Ponticelli (born Lazzaro Ponticelli; 7 December 1897 – 12 March 2008), Knight of Vittorio Veneto, was at 110, the last surviving officially recognized veteran of the First World War from France and the last poilu of its trenches to die.
 (Note: In June 2008, three months after Ponticelli's death, Fernand Goux was discovered to be a French veteran.
 However, Goux was not officially recognized as a poilu, or foot soldier, even though he was called up for service on 19 April, since he was only in the trenches from 3 November 1918 to the signing of the armistice on 11 November 1918.
 Pierre Picault survived Goux by less than two weeks, but himself was an artilleryman who served less than three months, and is likewise not recognized by the French government as an "official" WWI veteran.)

 Born in Italy, he travelled on his own to France at the age of eight.
 Aged 16, he lied about his age in order to join the French Army at the start of the war in 1914, before being transferred against his will to the Italian Army the following year.
 After the war, he came back to Paris where he and his brothers founded the piping and metal work company Ponticelli Frères ('Ponticelli Brothers'), which produced supplies for the Second World War effort and as of August 2024, is still in business.
 He also worked with the French Resistance against the Nazis.

 Ponticelli was the oldest living man of Italian birth and the oldest man living in France at the time of his death.
 Every Armistice Day until 2007 he attended ceremonies honoring deceased veterans.
 In his later years, he criticized war, and stored his awards from the First World War in a shoe box.
 While he felt unworthy of the state funeral the French government offered him, he eventually accepted one.
 However, he asked that the procession emphasise the common soldiers who died on the battlefield.
 French president Nicolas Sarkozy honored his wish and dedicated a plaque to them at the procession.